Hospital VBAC Success

 Read how this family shifted their attitude and abilities:

 ‘My husband and I were living in Wales when we had our first little girl.
-We aimed for a home birth and read everything about pregnancy and labor that we could get our hands on.
-Despite all of our best efforts and after a forty hour labor, (thirty hours at home and ten in hospital – and an indifferent midwife) I was wheeled in for a C-Section – my worst nightmare.
+We aimed for a home birth and read everything about pregnancy and labor that we could get our hands-on.
+Despite all of our best efforts and after forty-hour labor, (thirty hours at home and ten in hospital – and an indifferent midwife) I was wheeled in for a C-Section – my worst nightmare.
 We moved to NZ in time for our second baby and after much searching, found an independent midwife willing to deliver our baby at home.
 She introduced us to Birthing Better childbirth preparation course that we studied in the privacy of our own home.

 We were thrilled to learn so much about our bodies, how to help the birthing process along and how to cope with pain in labor.
 I say ‘we’ because once my husband could feel all the skills in his own body, he was comfortable and confident to learn about mine.
 No one had told us in our previous pregnancy to prepare my body to give birth.
 Birth and birth-coaching skills were barely touched on.
 My husband was told to support my choices, offer me ice chips and just ‘be there’.
 Absolutely NO midwife told us to become highly skilled.

 Things didn’t work out as we planned.
 I developed pre-eclampsia and ended up in hospital very much to my disappointment.
 I pouted.
 My husband couldn’t engage me.
 I just sulked with disappointment and anger.
-Our midwife just got into my face, told to stop being selfish/stupid and wasting an opportunity.
+Our midwife just got into my face, told me to stop being selfish/stupid and wasting an opportunity.
 My husband couldn’t believe how staunch our midwife was and was ever so grateful.
 I started working with my husband and inside myself.
 I just changed my attitude.
-I realised what had been important was the home birth.
-What I now realised is that my baby’s birth is very much more important.
+I realized what had been important was the homebirth.
+What I now realized is that my baby’s birth is very much more important.

 Our second baby girl was born in our local hospital after nineteen hours of active labor.
 Our obstetrician was relaxed because he had worked with many of our midwife’s skilled clients.
 He could see that I was coping and my husband was really helping me cope with labor pains.
 We had a few moments when everything seemed to stall.
 I had horrible back labor that just seemed to go on and on and my cervix got to 7 cm and stopped and our baby didn’t come down further into my pelvis.
 Because of the Birthing Better skills we used the ‘uterine lift’ and ‘sacral lift’ together, with dramatic results the first try – our baby slipped right past the scar tissue from the previous section, my cervix fully dilated within 3 outrageously painful contractions, I started to push and out she came in about 30 minutes … also thanks to all the internal work we did in the last 8 weeks of pregnancy.
 Boy, that was proof of how effective these skills are.